bougou/alertmanager-webhook-adapter/README.md

 -  `--tmpl-name (-t)`
 -  `--tmpl-default (-n)`

-The `--tmpl-dir` is a MUST if you must to load your custom templates. `--tmpl-name` and `--tmpl-default` is optional.
+The `--tmpl-dir` is a MUST if you want to load your custom templates. `--tmpl-name` and `--tmpl-default` is optional.
 So, there are THREE use cases when combining those options.

 1. `--tmpl-dir <somepath>`
 2. `--tmpl-dir <somepath> --tmpl-name <tmplname>`